Life Insurance For Bipolar Disorder: The Definitive Guide

 To avoid this, be clear and do not sugarcoat anything.
 Any insurance company underwriter will be pulling your medical records if you request formal application for life insurance.

 Now, there is a way around medical questions if you are thinking about permanent, whole life insurance specifically but that won’t necessarily be the ideal solution for everyone who is reading this article today.
 This is called guaranteed issue whole life insurance.
-It can also be more expensive per thousand dollars of coverage and limit the amount of coverage you can buy.
+It can also be more expensive per thousand dollars of coverage and will limit the amount of coverage you can buy.

 If you are searching for temporary, term life insurance for a defined number of years than health questions are part of any and all policy applications.
 Term life insurance is harder to qualify for regardless of having a mental disorder or not.